tdilauro/Simplified-wiki/ClassificationAndRecommendation.md

 The first is a job for a classification scheme.
 The second and third are jobs for a recommendation engine.

 A good classification scheme reduces the need for a good recommendation engine, and vice versa.
 The more precisely you know what _kind_ of book someone likes, the less picky you need to be about the relative ranking of books in that category.
+But if you could always present someone with the perfect book they want right now, then classification would be irrelevant.

 # Classification schemes